Molson Indy Vancouver

-Molson Indy Vancouver was an annual Champ Car race held in the Vancouver Street Circuit near BC Place and running past Science World in Vancouver, British Columbia, Canada held in July, August or September from 1990 to 2004.
+Molson Indy Vancouver was an annual Champ Car race held on a temporary street circuit in Vancouver, British Columbia, Canada.
+Running near BC Place and past Science World, the race was held from 1990 to 2004.

 On September 2, 1990, the first race took place on the original circuit, which was won by Al Unser Jr. From 1998, a new circuit was created to the east of the old Pacific Place, where only a small part of the original circuit was used.
 The circuit was popular with drivers and often produced an entertaining race.
 For most of its fifteen years, the Vancouver Indy attracted in excess of 100,000 spectators over the course of its weekends, and in 1996 held the Canadian single-day sporting event attendance record until it was beaten by the Formula 1 Canadian Grand Prix in Montreal that year.
 The final event in 2004 had race day attendance of 63,000 with a total three day turnout of 158,420 spectators.
 However, from 2004, Vancouver was left off the Champ Car fixture list.

 In July 2021 it was announced a new race for the electric-powered FIA Formula E World Championship, the Vancouver ePrix would be run on the reconfigured 2.21 km track on the same site.
 However on 18 June 2022, it was announced that the race contract was terminated.